-- by connecting the software packages and the infrastructure through a well-defined interface their mutual independence is guaranteed, which means that in no case including an updated package requires changes to the infrastructure and, vice-versa, infrastructural changes do not require existing packages to be updated, reducing the maintenance burden over the long term
+- By connecting the software packages and the infrastructure through a well-defined interface, their mutual independence is guaranteed: This means that there should be no case where including an updated package requires changes to the infrastructure and, vice-versa, infrastructural changes do not require existing packages to be updated, reducing the maintenance burden over the long term

-- common infrastructure is provided such that developers do not need to go through the long and subtly error-prone process of setting up the build environment
+- Common infrastructure is provided to developers: As a result developers do not need to go through the long and subtly error-prone process of setting up their own full build environment.

-On top of the shared core, each user has access to private areas for components that are not meant to be shared with other teams, both for experimentation and for product development.
+On top of the shared core, each user has access to dedicated project areas for components that are not meant to be shared with other teams, both for experimentation and for product development.